JackietBao/English/IELTS/UnlockA1/Unit_2.md

 It's cold in London.
 Shanghai's hot in July.
 Canada has a lot of snow in winter.
-We get snow when is's cold here.
+We get snow when It's cold here.
 I like to stay at home when there is snow outside.
 ```